MakeSchool-Tutorials/Makestagram-Swift/P2-Data-Model/content.md

 Through building this app you will learn how to use Parse and many iOS features to build a rather complex application.
 That will enable you to build your own apps when you have completed the tutorial.

-#Finding the classes in our app
+#Finding the Classes in Our App

 Now that we know which features our app will have, how can we derive a data model?